 - a.
-With input from the Awardee, the Corporation will reasonably set the date by which the Awardee shall provide to the Corporation the Awardee's detailed plans for evaluation of its major sub-grantees.
-The detailed plans shall include; - i. the specific questions the evaluation(s) intend to answer; - ii. the type of research design, timeline, and estimated budget for evaluation; - iii. the selection of who will conduct the evaluations and the process to be employed to maintain independence, objectivity, and high-quality reports; and - iv. any additional elements specified by the Corporation. - b.
-With input from the Awardee, the Corporation will establish required elements of a detailed plan for an Awardee's replication or expansion of sub-grantees and set a reasonable deadline for submission by the Awardee.
+With input from the Awardee, CNCS will reasonably set the date by which the Awardee shall provide to CNCS the Awardee's detailed plans for evaluation of its subgrantees.
+The detailed plans shall include; - i. the specific questions the evaluation(s) intend to answer; - ii. the type of research design, timeline, and estimated budget for evaluation;

+- iii. the selection of who will conduct the evaluations and the process to be employed to maintain independence, objectivity, and high-quality reports; and - iv. any additional elements specified by CNCS. - b.
+With input from the Awardee, CNCS will establish required elements of a detailed plan for an Awardee's replication or expansion of subgrantees and set a reasonable deadline for submission by the Awardee.